bobheadxi/bobheadxi.github.io/content/_posts/2024-6-20-multi-single-tenant.md

 - ...was defined by its `spec`: the *desired* state and attributes.
 For example, the version of Sourcegraph, the domain the instance should be served on, or the number of replicas for a particular services it should have (for services that can't scale automatically).
 - ...reports its `status`: the *actual* deployed state and as details that are only known after deployment, such as randomly generated resource names or IP addresses.
 A difference between `spec` and `status` for attributes that are reflected in both would indicate that the configuration change has not been applied yet.

-When the team first launched "Cloud V2", both `spec` and `status` were set in the configuration file, such that `spec` was generally handwritten, and `status` would be set and written to the file by the platform's CLI, `mi2` (named to preserve the existing `mi` acronym used for "managed instances").
+When the team first launched "Cloud V2", both `spec` and `status` were set in the configuration file, such that `spec` was generally handwritten, and `status` would be set and written to the file by the platform's CLI, `mi2`.
 In addition, there were some generated Kustomize and Helm assets that also required a human to run some generation command with the `mi2` CLI.

 This meant that Git diffs representing a change usually must be made *after* changes have been already applied to GCP and other infrastructure, so that the status of the instance can be correctly reflected in the repository.
 This approach was error-prone and constantly caused drift between the repository state (where configurations were committed), and actual state of an instance in our infrastructure.
 Because the changes between specification and status are closely intertwined, pull requests with updates usually require review, further adding latency to the drift between actual status and the recorded status when left un-merged.